Career Definition for a Distribution Manager

 Economic and Career Outlook

-Employment opportunities for transportation, storage, and distribution managers are expected to grow at a slower-than-average rate of 2% during the 2014-2024 decade, according to the BLS.
-Per 2015 BLS data, transportation, storage, and distribution managers can expect to make an annual median salary of $86,630.
+Employment opportunities for transportation, storage, and distribution managers are expected to grow at an average rate of 7% during the 2016-2026 decade, according to the BLS.
+Per 2018 BLS data, transportation, storage, and distribution managers can expect to make an annual median salary of $94,730.

 Alternate Career Options